Choke (firearms): Steel shot and alternatives

 Older shotgun barrels and chokes were designed for use with lead shot only.
 Due to changing worldwide waterfowl hunting law restrictions, the use of lead shot has been banned in many parts of the world by international agreement.
 The reason is that waterfowl hunting with lead shot was identified as a major cause of lead poisoning in waterfowl, which often feed off the bottom of lakes and wetlands where lead shot collects.
 In the United States, UK, Canada, and many western European countries (France as of 2006), all shot used for waterfowl must now be non-toxic, and therefore may not contain any lead.
-One method commonly used to work around this legislative change, at least for hunters with newer shotguns with chokes designed for steel shot, is to use steel shot, but the use of steel shot may damage chokes on older firearms that were designed for use with lead shot only such as Damascus-barreled shotguns.
+One method commonly used to work around this legislative change, at least for hunters with newer shotguns with chokes designed for steel shot, is to use steel shot, but the use of steel shot may damage chokes on older firearms that were designed for use with lead shot only, such as Damascus-barreled shotguns.
 Most non-toxic shot shells produce higher chamber pressures than lead shot and can severely damage these older shotguns and as a rule of thumb, use a more open choke than one would for lead shells.
 An example would be an improved cylinder choke will perform like a modified choke when shooting steel or tungsten shells.
 For such hunters, wishing to continue to use older shotguns with chokes not rated for use with steel shot, the use of bismuth shotshells in the place of lead shotshells is common.
 Other alternatives to lead shotshells than bismuth also exist that are legal for hunting waterfowl, and which are safe for use with older chokes.
-Within recent years, several companies have created "heavier than lead" non-toxic shot out of tungsten, bismuth, or other elements with a density similar to or greater than lead, and with a shot softness comparable to lead.
+Within recent years, several companies have created "heavier than lead" non-toxic shot out of tungsten, bismuth (which is lighter than lead, but reasonably similar), or other elements with a density similar to or greater than lead, and with a shot softness comparable to lead.
 These shells provide more consistent patterns and greater range than steel shot.
 They are also generally safe to use in older shotguns with barrels and chokes not rated for use with steel shot, such as for bismuth and tungsten-polymer (although not tungsten-iron) shot.
 The increase in performance of "heavier than lead" non-toxic shot comes at a higher cost.
 Boxes of such non-toxic shotshells can cost upwards of $40 (2013) a box for twenty five shells, compared with less than $8 per box (2013) for lead pellet shotshells.

 In practice, steel shot patterns as much as two chokes tighter for a given amount of constriction.
 In other words, a choke that patterns "Modified" with lead or bismuth shot would give a "Full" pattern with steel shot.
 To avoid excessive wear or grooving from occurring within chokes when shooting steel shot, many manufacturers recommend avoiding shooting steel shot in any chokes marked tighter than "Modified", unless the choke tube is specifically marked as being safe for use with steel shot.